 Digitisation and the internet are examples of a growing list of disruptive technologies reshaping the basis for competition within many industry sectors and markets.
 Limitless integration opportunities now exist across supply chains, and boundaries within and in some cases between whole industries are being redrawn.
 Markets are being opened up to new start-ups and to major players from other sectors as competitive factors change and barriers to entry are reduced.

 Blockchain and artificial intelligence are now driving the next wave of the digital transformation, offering tremendous scope to further re-design and improve business processes, create new and innovative business models, and to disrupt whole industries.
 In summary, we are in a technology-enabled and data rich transformative age, with superfluid markets and industry convergence, and where paradigms are being reshaped.

 In response, business leaders now more than ever must challenge their established thinking about industry paradigms and adapt and innovate, considering how best to secure competitive advantage through greater use of technological innovation, data, new collaborations and new ways of working.
 This includes how to optimise connecting with customers and markets - including, critically, at the all-important customer interface - and how existing business and service models will need to be reimagined and re-engineered to seize the upside of technological disruption.

 Focus must then turn to how best to acquire the new organisational capabilities and talent, and how best to manage risk, including from disruption beyond technological developments, e.g., from regulation and compliance, commercial, changing employment patterns, wider societal and consumer expectations, as well as from social media etc., thereby placing increasing emphasis on corporate governance.

 Responding effectively to this ever-increasing transformative age will also place new demands on leadership capabilities.
-In addition to technical knowledge, leaders will undoubtedly need to be more proactive, strategic and forward thinking - raising the bar on the levels of insight and foresight needed to optimise planning, decision making and actions, and, further, for managing complex change and transformation, including a preparedness to navigate both the provocative and the unexpected.
+In addition to technical knowledge, leaders will undoubtedly need to be more proactive, strategic and forward thinking - raising the bar on the levels of insight and foresight needed to optimise planning and decision making, and, further, for managing complex change and transformation, including a preparedness to navigate both the provocative and the unexpected.

 Our focus and experience